 My #1 Recommendation

-I didn’t like that Mint Builder forces you to buy some services and products every month to make your account active.
+I didn’t like that Mint Builder forces you to buy some services and products monthly to make your account active.

 Because in such a scenario, you’ve found yourself shelling more from your pocket rather than making a profit.

-In my opinion, Multi-Level Marketing is certainly one of the difficult ways of beginning an online venture because you pay a high entry fee.
+In my opinion, Multi-Level Marketing is a good way to begin an online venture because you pay a high entry fee.

-Unlike affiliate marketing, you’ll face a rough time trying to convince people to sign up and subscribe to the platform.
+Unlike affiliate marketing, you’ll face a rough time convincing people to sign up and subscribe to the platform.

 I have experience with affiliate marketing, and the facts speak for themselves.